-\begin{IEEEbiography}[{ }] {Zhihao Lin} received the M.S. degree from the College of Electronic Science and Engineering, Jilin University, Changchun, China.
-He is currently pursuing the Ph.D. degree with the James Watt School of Engineering, University of Glasgow, UK.
-His research interests focus on multi-sensor fusion SLAM systems and robot perception in complex scenarios. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Shuo Liu} (Student Member, IEEE) received his M.S. degree in Mechanical Engineering from Columbia University, New York, NY, USA, in 2020 and his B.Eng. degree in Mechanical Engineering from Chongqing University, Chongqing, China, in 2018.
+\begin{IEEEbiography}[{ }] {Shuo Liu} (Student Member, IEEE) received his M.S. degree in Mechanical Engineering from Columbia University, New York, NY, USA, in 2020 and his B.Eng. degree in Mechanical Engineering from Chongqing University, Chongqing, China, in 2018.
 He is currently a Ph.D. candidate in Mechanical Engineering at Boston University, Boston, USA.
-His research interests include optimization, nonlinear control, deep learning, and robotics. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhen Tian} received his bachelor degree in electronic and electrical engineering from the University of Strathclyde, Glasgow, U.K. in 2020.
-He is currently pursuing the Ph.D. degree with the College of Science and Engineering, University of Glasgow, Glasgow, U.K. His main research interests include Interactive vehicle decision system and autonomous racing decision systems. \end{IEEEbiography}
+His research interests include optimization, nonlinear control, deep learning, and robotics. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Zhen Tian} received the B.Eng. degree in Electronic and Electrical Engineering from the University of Strathclyde, Glasgow, U.K., in 2020, and the Ph.D. degree from the College of Science and Engineering, University of Glasgow, Glasgow, U.K., in 2025.
+He is currently a postdoctoral researcher at the University of Glasgow.
+His research interests include interactive vehicle decision systems and autonomous racing strategies. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Dezong Zhao} received the B.Eng. and M.S. degrees from Shandong University, Jinan, China, in 2003 and 2006, respectively, and the Ph.D. degree from Tsinghua University, Beijing, China, in 2010, all in Control Science and Engineering.
 He is a Reader in Autonomous Systems with the James Watt School of Engineering, University of Glasgow and a Turing Fellow with the Alan Turing Institute.
 He was awarded a Royal Society-Newton Advanced Fellow in 2020 and an EPSRC Innovation Fellow in 2018. \end{IEEEbiography}